-- " Reflection: What are some ways you have validated a victim's pain? - It can be hard to know how to respond when a victim communicates that they are thinking about suicide.
+It can be hard to know how to respond when a victim communicates that they are thinking about suicide.
 Often, our reactions, such as fear or insecurity about how to respond, can become our internal focus.
 Take a deep breath.
 Validate their pain.
 Communicate that you have truly understood and heard their pain.
 There are times this requires silence and pausing.
-It takes a lot of courage for persons to be vulnerable enough to share that they are experiencing so much pain, that they are considering suicide.
+It takes a lot of courage for clients to be vulnerable enough to share that they are experiencing so much pain that they are considering suicide.
 Connect with them.

 Commend them for speaking up and acknowledging their suffering to another person.
 Validate not only the pain related to their suicidal crisis, but their experience as a victim.
-After you have validated their pain, then you can offer hope and refer them to engage in treatment.
+Then, you can offer hope and refer them to engage in treatment.
 For example, you might say, "Things have just been so overwhelming for you.
 It seems as if you really want a way out of this intense pain.
 Thank you for telling me how difficult things have been.
 I will support you through this time.
 You don't have to go through this alone.
 I think there is a way to work through this experience and gain some relief from your pain.
-Let's think about the part of you that wants to live and get you some support and help to decrease your pain." - " These are some sample statements that you can say when communicating with a victim. - " It is important to connect, without making overly simplified statements.
-These are examples, but as we all know, one line will not resolve a suicidal crisis: - "I'm here with you and want you to get through this." - "I know things are really hard right now and feel overwhelming." - "I think with some help and resources we can get you support through this difficult time." - "It sounds like you have been feeling very down and stressed.
+Let's think about the part of you that wants to live and get you some support and help to decrease your pain."

+These are some sample statements that you can say when communicating with a victim.
+It is important to connect without making overly simplified statements.
+These are examples, but as we all know, one line will not resolve a suicidal crisis:

+- " "I'm here with you and want you to get through this." - " "I know things are really hard right now and feel overwhelming." - " "I think with some help and resources we can get you support through this difficult time." - " "It sounds like you have been feeling very down and stressed.
 I want to make sure you get support to get you through that stress."